This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 What if I use AWS/GCP?

-You inherit physical infrastructure controls from them, but you are still responsible for your application, data, and access controls (Shared Responsibility Model).
+You inherit physical infrastructure controls from them, but you are still responsible for your application, data, and access controls under the shared responsibility model.